raydak-labs/configarr/README.md

   - [ ] Plain docker
   - [ ] Kubernetes
 - [ ] Simple Config validation
-- [ ] Custom recyclarr templates?
+- [x] Local recyclarr templates to include
-  - [ ] Lets say you want the same template but with a different name
+- [ ] Clone existing templates: Lets say you want the same template but with a different name?

 ## Development